syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-events.md

 {% endtabs %}

 ## BeforeClearGroupField Event

+You can get the unmerged group fields in a Word document during mail merge process using the `BeforeClearGroupField` event.

 The following code example shows how to use the BeforeClearGroupField event during Mail merge process.